mthl/guix-artwork/website/posts/outreachy-winter-2020.md

 ---

-We are thrilled to announce that Magali L. Sacramento (IRC: `lemes`) will join Guix as an [Outreachy](https://www.outreachy.org) intern over the next few month.
+We are thrilled to announce that Magali L. Sacramento (IRC: `lemes`) will join Guix as an [Outreachy](https://www.outreachy.org) intern over the next few months.

 ![Outreachy logo](/static/blog/img/outreachy+guix.png)